Vane Women: The Writers

 I have been writing for about twenty years, mostly poetry with occasional forays into short stories and memoir.
 A tangible result has been my pamphlet No Random Loving published in 2013 by Vane Women Press.

 My work is usually reflection on relationships, exercises in memory, and occasional attempts at polemic.
 Having gained confidence through this first publication, I am now encouraged to develop my writing, particularly in exploring varying styles and form.
-When less distracted from my work as a local councillor - next year - there will be head space and I hope time, in every sense, as I approach my seventieth birthday, to write poetry I am proud of.

 Cigarette case